karim2251/sonar-scanner/README.md

 ```
 ./sonar.sh
 ```
-###### this script will be install java 11 and install sonar-scanner also add the sonar-scanner file in the /var/opt in the end create the symbolic link, you can run Sonar-Scanner simply by typing sonar in the terminal,
+##### this script will be install java 11 and install sonar-scanner also add the sonar-scanner file in the /var/opt in the end create the symbolic link, you can run Sonar-Scanner simply by typing sonar in the terminal.

 ##### output: